2018–19 Old Dominion Monarchs men's basketball team

 The 2018–19 Old Dominion Monarchs men’s basketball team represented Old Dominion University during the 2018–19 NCAA Division I men's basketball season.
-The Monarchs, led by sixth-year head coach Jeff Jones, played their home games at the Ted Constant Convocation Center in Norfolk, Virginia as members of Conference USA.
-They finished the season 26-9, 13-5 to finish in 1st place.
-In the C-USA Tournament, they defeated Louisiana Tech, UAB, and Western Kentucky to win the C-USA Tournament.
-As a result, they received an automatic bid to the NCAA Tournament where they lost in the first round to Purdue.
+The Monarchs, led by sixth-year head coach Jeff Jones, played their home games at the Ted Constant Convocation Center in Norfolk, Virginia as members of Conference USA (C-USA).
+They finished the season 26–9, 13–5 to finish in 1st place.
+In the C-USA tournament, they defeated Louisiana Tech, UAB and Western Kentucky to win the C-USA tournament.
+As a result, they received an automatic bid to the NCAA tournament where they lost in the first round to Purdue.

 Previous season

-The Monarchs finished the season 25–7, 15–3 in C-USA play to finish in second place.
+The Monarchs finished the season 25–7, 15–3 in C-USA play, to finish in second place.
 They defeated Louisiana Tech in the quarterfinals of the C-USA tournament before losing to Western Kentucky in the semifinals.
 Despite winning 25 games on the season, the Monarchs did not participate in a postseason tournament.